 The Eelgrass acts as a nursery for small fish and crustaceans, such as plaice and prawns, who feed on the algae attached to the leaves and shelter from predators.
 These are prey for a number of bird species including the rare Slavonian Grebe.

 Wild mussel beds are the basis of an important and varied fishery which local residents have managed for generations and which has provided marketable grades of cockles, winkles and mussels.

 Saltmarsh is a very productive coastal wetland habitat which develops along low-energy estuarine shores.
-It is important that saltmarsh vegetation can survive in the dynamic, saline conditions caused by tides because the presence of plants and roots stabilises the sediments and reduces erosion.
+It is important for the ecosystem that saltmarsh vegetation can survive in the dynamic, saline conditions caused by tides because the presence of plants and roots stabilises the sediments and reduces erosion.

 Saltmarsh habitats provide grazing and roosting areas for wildfowl and waders at high tide when they are not using the Estuary.

-Saltmarshes are threatened by coastal squeeze, which happens where human development use is lucrative or where flooding due to sea level rise is likely.
+Saltmarshes are threatened by coastal squeeze, which happens where human development, such as coastal defences, provide a barrier for the landwards expansion of the saltmarshes to endure the impacts of sea level rise.
 On the Exe this trend of habitat loss has been addressed through a project to restore 6 hectares of saltmarsh at Goosemoor using state of the art technology and carefully controlled flooding.

 Reedbed habitats are used as refuge for shoals of fish and young eels which are a food source for many animals.

-Reedbeds are also a natural filtration system for wastewater and perform flood defence functions and stabilise sediments to reduce erosion.
+Reedbeds are also a natural filtration system for wastewater, perform flood defence functions and stabilise sediments to reduce erosion.